psarahdactyl/computer-graphics-csc418/README.md

 ## Discussion Board

-Please post your questions about the lectures, readings, and assignments on the [Quercus discussion board](https://q.utoronto.ca/courses/111789/discussion_topics).
+Please post your questions about the lectures, readings, and assignment due dates on the [Quercus discussion board](https://q.utoronto.ca/courses/159857/discussion_topics).
 We will monitor this board and attempt to answer questions as they appear.
 Near deadlines responses may take longer, so please start assignments early.
 If your question is not being answered, you may ask it again at the tutorial or office hours.

+For questions specific to each assignment, please post your questions as a GitHub issue on the assignment repository.

 ## Required Textbook